Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cattle and His Love Triangle

 Hence, Liu Xiu and his siblings were raised by their uncle, he then worked as a farmer for a living.

 Later, he went to the capital city and studied at the school that Emperor Wang Mang established; after graduation, he went back to his hometown.

 At that time, Liu Xiu’s dream was to become an official in his town and marry a beautiful girl named Yin Lihua, a beautiful girl that he met and fell in love with when he was a teenager.

 Painted Pottery Building of the Eastern Han Dynasty — Nelson-Atkins Museum of Art (Photo by Dongmaiying)

 However, a close friend of his big brother committed some crimes, which also involved the innocent Liu Xiu and made him stay in prison for a while.

-Afterward, his big brother and some friends started to rebel against Emperor Wang Mang that usurped the throne and ended the Han Empire.
+Afterward, his big brother and some friends started to rebel against Emperor Wang Mang who usurped the throne and ended the Han Empire.
 Liu Xiu, whose many close relatives were all rebelling, had to join their army as well.

 In Liu Xiu’s first battle, he couldn't even afford a warhorse.
-So he rode on a cattle to fight and later was known as the emperor on the back of the cow.
+So he rode on cattle to fight and later was known as the emperor on the back of the cow.